Top Ways to Protect Your Smart Home From Cyberattacks

 Some of the most common cyber security threats that internet-connected devices are susceptible to include:

-Hackers.
-Hackers are like cyber burglars—instead of breaking into a home or business, they break into a computer or network.
-Hackers then steal information, infect computers with viruses or malware, or even gain remote access to devices.
+Cyber criminals.
+Cyber criminals are like burglars—instead of breaking into a home or business, they break into a computer or network.
+They then steal information, infect computers with viruses or malware, or even gain remote access to devices.

 Phishing.
 Phishing is the practice of sending fraudulent emails in order to gain access to sensitive data, such as passwords or account information.
 Phishing emails are designed to look like emails from reputable companies that you have a relationship with, like your bank or wi-fi provider.
 These emails are often very convincing; in fact, 36% of data breaches are the direct result of a phishing attack.